jeanCarloMachado/little-architecture/README.md

 - There's no 1 paradigm, they complement one another
 - Different modules from the system accept different levels of engineering.
 TDD is not for every domain, [see](https://en.wikipedia.org/wiki/Cynefin_framework)

+A real-world software following this practices?
+See the search [service](https://github.com/getyourguide/search).